Azo-hub/AzoStore-Public/README.md

 - [About the Project](https://github.com/Azo-hub/AzoStore-Public#about-the-project)
 * License
 ## About the Project
-Follow the technologies and solutions present in this project below:
+The following technologies and solutions were present in this project as highlighted below:
 - Java 8;
 * Spring Boot;
 + Spring Security;